Shwa for Spanish

 One often hears Spanish mentioned as an example of a language with good orthography, and there's a lot of truth to that.
 Spanish words are written as they're pronounced, and Spanish dictionaries don't even have pronunciation guides.
 But the choice of letters for sounds is in fact quite odd.

 Spanish vowels are fine: there are only five vowels, always the same length, and a dozen or so diphthongs and tripthongs.
-The only oddity is that stressed e and o become ie and ue, respectively, but the orthography reflects that change, so it's not a problem.
-The problem is the consonants, which form a very regular system, but many of them are absent from the Roman alphabet, while others are represented by multiple letters or share a letter with other sounds.
+The only oddity is that stressed e and o usually become ie and ue, respectively, but the orthography reflects that change, so it's not a problem.
+The problem is the consonants, where a very regular system is hidden by odd spelling.

 Here is a summary of the problems: